 RT-H6.
 A measure that does not rely on the classic limit- or market-order distinction is gross trading revenue (GTR).
 Investor GTR for a particular trading day can be computed by assuming a zero position at the start of the day and evaluating an end-of-day position at an appropriate reference price.
 Relative investor GTR can then be defined as this GTR divided by the investor's total (euro) volume for that trading day.
 This relative GTR is, in a sense, a realized spread.
-It reveals what various groups of market participants pay in aggregate for (or earn on) their trading.
-It transcends market structure as it can be meaningfully computed for any type of trading in any type of market (be it trading through limit-orders only, through market-orders only, through a mix of both, or in a completely different market structure).
+It reveals what various groups of market participants in aggregate pay for (or earn on) their trading.
+It transcends market structure as it can be meaningfully computed for any type of trading in any type of market (be it trading through limit orders only, through market orders only, through a mix of both, or in a completely different market structure).

-Null hypothesis: Relative gross trading revenue (GTR) for clients has not changed over time.
+Null hypothesis: Relative GTR for clients has not changed over time.

 Findings.
 The median estimate is 0.0% with an IQR of 1.1%.
 Three RTs find a significantly positive trend and another three find a significantly negative one.
 The significance, therefore, is rather weak and balanced.
-We cautiously conclude that GTR has stayed mostly at the same level throughout the sample.
+We cautiously conclude that GTR has stayed at mostly the same level throughout the sample.

-Appendix D. Explanatory variables for error variance
+Appendix D: Explanatory Variables for Error Variance

-A. Team quality
+A. Team Quality

-The quality measures for research teams are based on the survey that participants filled out upon registration (see Figure IA.7 in the Internet Appendix).
+The quality measures for RTs are based on the survey that participants filled out upon registration (see Figure A in the Internet Appendix).
 To keep the regression model both concise and meaningful, we reduce the ordinal variable "current position" and the logarithmic interval-based variable "size of largest dataset worked with" to binary variables.
-The academic position variable is one if a researcher is either associate or full professor.
-The dataset variable is one if the researcher has worked with datasets that are contained at least 100 million observations, because the #fincap sample contains 720 million observations.
-We aggregate these binary variables to research team level by taking the maximum across the team members.
+The academic position variable is equal to one if a researcher is an associate or full professor.
+The data set variable is equal to one if the researcher has worked with data sets that contained at least 100 million observations, because the #fincap sample contains 720 million observations.
+We aggregate these binary variables to RT level by taking the maximum across the team members.

-As for self-assessed experience, we asked for both empirical finance and market liquidity, which we deem equally relevant for testing the RT-hypotheses.
+As for self-assessed experience, we asked for both empirical finance and market liquidity, which we deem equally relevant for testing the RT hypotheses.
 Thus, and because of the anticipated high correlation, we use the average of these two measures to obtain the individual score.
-And, in the interest of consistency, we again aggregate to the team level by taking the maximum across the team members.
+In the interest of consistency, we then aggregate to the team level by taking the maximum across the team members.

-B. Workflow quality
+B. Workflow Quality